flexera-public/policy_templates/security/azure/restrict_rdp_internet/README.md

-# Azure Network Security Groups With Inbound 3389 Open
+# Azure Network Security Groups With Inbound RDP Open

 ## What it does